 Nominal CPUE by fleet across all regions based on targeted longline effort is provided in Figure 4.
 Associated with the lack of new recruitment (Section 4), CPUE declined dramatically for both charter and domestic fleets in 2003 and stayed at about these historically low levels (about one fish per 1000 hooks) for four to five consecutive years.
-The domestic fleet operating in Region 5 experienced an increase in 2007 and further increases in 2009, 2010 and 2011.
+The domestic fleet operating in Region 5 experienced an increase in 2007 and further increases in 2009, 2010, 2011 and 2012.
 A marked increase occurred in 2008 for the charter fleet and further increased to peak in 2010 at nearer 8 SBT per thousand hooks.
-A small subsequent decline in 2011 brings the CPUE in both fleets closer together at between 5 and 7 fish per 1000 hooks.
+The CPUE in both fleets in 2013 was similar at about 7 fish per 1000 hooks.

 Nominal CPUE was also calculated for the charter fleet in Region 6 for fish thought to be of spawning age (SBT greater than 10 years of age).
 This was done based on both the proportional ageing of observer lengths and on the smaller dataset of SBT that were directly aged.
-The series are compared in Figure 5 and agree closely with each other in describing a slowly increasing trend over the available time series; CPUE varies around one SBT per 1000 hooks with an historical low point in 2003 and the highest level for the series in 2008.
+The series are compared in Figure 5 and agree closely with each other in describing a slowly increasing trend to 2011; CPUE varies around one SBT per 1000 hooks with an historical low point in 2003 and the highest level for the series in 2008.
+There was a decline in the most recent year.